calh/fingerprintjs/README.md

 });
 ```

 Read the /flash/README file if you wish to alter and recompile the Flash app.
+If the font list
+is detected successfully, the entire string is added to the parameters of the hashing function.
+(Note that the Flash app does not sort the list, which gives a slight extra bit of entropy)

 ### IE 6, IE 7, IE 8, IE 9, IE 10, IE 11